-Usage of the troubleshooter is very simple, it works just like other Windows troubleshooters.
+Using the troubleshooter is very simple, it works just like other Windows troubleshooters.
 You just have to open it and select Hide updates.
 Once you select which updates you want to hide, Windows will hide them and they won’t be installed.

-Updates are very useful for every Windows, because they provide additional stability and security to the system.
+Updates are very useful for every Windows version, because they provide additional stability and security to the system.
 But, although it’s good for your system, a lot of people find downloading and installing them annoying, especially if they cannot control it.

 So when Microsoft announced that all the updates for Windows 10 Home will be automatic, a lot of people were angry, and this tool can fix things at least a little bit.

 Of course, if you don’t like the idea of downloading that tool on your computer, there are other methods that you can use to prevent Windows 10 from installing automatic updates.
 For example, you can block the Update Services or set up a metered connection.

 If you’re using Windows 10 Pro, you may consider yourself lucky.
 Users of this OS can use additional methods to block updates.
 They can even defer updates for up to 365 days.

 For additional ways to block Windows 10 automatic updates, you can check out the guides below:

 - How to block Windows 10 October Update install